Owl, That’s Gotta Hurt

-Also, let’s all hope that the subsequent 7 Audubon Center visits yield better picture quality.
+Also, let’s all hope that the other Audubon Center visits yield better picture quality.
 It seems that whether I or Hoang was manning the camera, the pictures were all blurry.
 Which I usually don’t care about, but there were some good opportunities with Mr. Photogenic Damian that were ruined.

 Why yes, there was a chicken walking around – And Damian wanted to play.
-Two random Ginger Kids were there too, but Damian didn’t care.
+Two random kids were there too, but Damian didn’t care.
 He pet the chicken’s soft feathers for a while.

 Even when one of those girls screamed a few times for no discernible reason, Damian kept his cool around the chicken.
 I was impressed.

 After that excitement, we walked over to check out some of the animals.
-They are in-between exhibits right now, but I’m sure the live animals are pretty much what they normally are.
+They were in-between exhibits during our visit, but I’m sure the live animals were pretty much what they normally are.
 There was “Lovie,” the star of the show who talks… except during our visit.

 There was a cage of little parakeets and then a couple with bunny rabbits in them.
 There were doves and some other birds I didn’t really care to notice too much.

 A large aquarium held a bunch of Painted Turtles and right next door was a horned lizard that Damian enjoyed.
 Next came the inspiration for my title… two Eastern Screech owls sitting in a cage with two dead mice at their feet.
 One was missing an eye and the other, a foot.
 They were small – about the size of my fist and really did look fake.